JuanTwo779/pasyente-backend-flask/README.md

 3. The patient can confirm the appointment by replying "YES" to the SMS, which is then updated in the system.
 4. The user (admin) can view the patient's confirmation status and manage upcoming appointments.

-## Future Enhancements

-- **Multi-Language Support**: Add the ability to send SMS reminders in multiple languages based on patient preferences.
-- **Web Interface**: Create an intuitive web interface for both patients and administrators to manage appointments and confirmations.
-- **Analytics**: Provide statistics and analytics on appointment confirmations, no-shows, etc.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.